eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/and-assign.md

 # #{page.title}

-The right-associative, binary `&&=` operator is used to compute the logical *and* of two operands, assigning the result to the left-hand operand.
+The right-associative, binary infix `&&=` operator is used to compute the logical *and* of two operands, assigning the result to the left-hand operand.

 ## Usage